2.5 km

 completely disappeared.

-W by N of Enniskerry and 1.6 km S of Killegar Church (with interesting
+km W by N of Enniskerry and 1.6 km S of Killegar Church (with

-12th century cross-slabs), close to a lane running N from the
+interesting 12th century cross-slabs), close to a lane running

-road to Glencree, this unmarked tomb is picturesquely sited
+N from the road to Glencree, this unmarked tomb is picturesquely

-under a small tree.
-It may be a large megalithic kist, with
+sited under a small tree.
+It may be a large megalithic kist,

-a capstone 1.6 metres long supported by 2 long slabs.
-The two
+with a capstone 1.6 metres long supported by 2 long slabs.
+The

-end slabs have been displaced.
-It has now become a stone-dump.
+two end slabs have been displaced.
+The site has recently become

 ~ 5.6